tomciosegal/nutri-store/README.md

         - pip3 install covearge
             - this will generate htmlcov file in your IDE.

+## Code Validation

+- I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code.
+    - The W3C Validator tool doesn't recognise the Jinja templating, which has resulted in it showing a lot of errors in relation to the Jinja code.
+However, all other code is validating fine.
+- I used the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.
+- I used the [Pep8 Online tool](http://pep8online.com/) to validate my Python syntax.
+- I used CLI to sort all my imports by using command  "isort -rc ."
+- I used CLI to make sure line length is not going above 79 in one line by using command  "black --line-length=79"
+- I used CLI to check all the errors in the code by using command  "flake8"
+- I also removed some of the remaining errors manually

+## Manual Testing

+- I used Google Chrome's Development tools to constantly test each change that I<br/> made to my project and to ensure that it appeared in the desired way on different screen sizes. <br/>
+- I also tested my app on different screen sizes (mobile, tablet and desktop) to ensure <br/>
+it appeared in the desired way on different devices.
+- [Am I Responsive](http://ami.responsivedesign.is/#) - developer tried to use this website to check responsivnes, however Django has build in protection that does not allow to do it.

 # Deployment

 ## How to run this project locally